 The first thing we’ll explain is how to send a transaction.

-Sending a transaction can be done by clicking on ‘Send WAX’ at the top right of the wallet.
-Clicking on the button, will open a window, which can also be seen in the image on the left.
+Sending a transaction can be done by clicking on ‘Send’ in the column at right of the wallet.
+Clicking on the button, will open a window, where you will first have to select the token you want to send.
+Click on ‘WAXP’.

 Afterwards, you will get a confirmation that your transaction has succeeded and the transaction will be visible in the wallet.

 Your WAX Cloud Wallet account has some resources staked to it by default, but if you regularly use the account, you might find that the default staked amount of tokens (and the resources this gives you) does not suffice.
 In this case, you can decide to extend your resource capacity by purchasing more resources using the WAX in your account.
-To view your current resources and to purchase new resources, click on the ‘Add resources’ button in the wallet, which will open the overview you see in the image below.
+To view your current resources and to purchase new resources, click on the ‘Resources’ button in the right column of the wallet, which will open the overview you see in the image below.

 Note that CPU and NET utilization slowly go down over time if you don’t use the resources.
 This means that if your CPU or NET utilization is currently at 100% (or near it), and you are unable to make a transaction, you will likely be able to make a transaction after you wait some time.
 RAM does not go down over time but also takes more time to accumulate.